volta-cli/website/subdomains/docs/_guide/getting-started.md

 ## Select a default Node version

 This is the version that Volta will use everywhere outside of projects that have a pinned version.
-The `volta pin node` command will use this version by default.

 To select a specific version of Node, run: